Tengai Makyō II: Manji Maru: Reception

 The game entered the weekly Famitsu charts at number three in early April 1992, remaining in the top 20 up until June and in the top 30 up until July 1992.
 It went on to become Japan's best-selling PC Engine game of all time, as of 1993.
-The later PlayStation 2 and GameCube versions released in 2003 and 2005, respectively, sold 197,010 copies in Japan.
+The later PlayStation 2 and GameCube versions released in 2003 sold 197,010 copies in Japan.

 The game received critical acclaim upon release.
 It was rated 27.92 out of 30 by PC Engine Fan magazine, higher than its predecessor.
 This made Tengai Makyō II the magazine's highest-rated game of all time as of 1992, and they awarded it for Best Game of All Time, Best Music & Sound Effects, Best Playability, Best Difficulty, and Best Value.
 Famicom Tsūshin (Famitsu) magazine's "cross review" panel, in April 1992, gave it scores of 9, 6, 9 and 8 out of 10, for a total of 32 out of 40.
 While Tengai Makyō II was never published outside Japan, Victor Ireland, president of Working Designs (an American publisher which had localized a number of other RPGs for the PC Engine CD-ROM), ranked it number 1 on his personal list of the greatest games of all time.
 In a 2006 poll, readers of Famitsu magazine voted it their 12th favorite video game of all time.